LeonardoResearchGroup/NetInt/README.md

 ### How do I get set up? ###

-* Summary of set up
-If you have a dataset in [graphml](http://graphml.graphdrawing.org/) format ready to be visualized, just download the released execultable file (NetIntTest.jar), run it and import your file.
+* Summary of set up: If you have a dataset in [graphml](http://graphml.graphdrawing.org/) format ready to be visualized, just download the released execultable file (NetIntTest.jar), run it and import your file.

-* Configuration
-Your computer should have Java 1.8 or higher.
+* Configuration: Your computer should have Java 1.8 or higher.

 * File configuration: NetInt works with graphml files only.
 The file should follow the graphml [standard](http://graphml.graphdrawing.org/).